raziakhalidbutt/Seatle-Airbnb-CRISP-Udacity-project/README.md

 Followings are the key findings:

-* Entire home/apt have high range on Airbnb and have $155 per night price for this room_type.
-Using this information people can plan their trip accordingly.
+* Entire home/apt category is the priciest on Airbnb with average price of $155 per night.
+However, on the other hand they account for 67% of all the available properties on AirBnb.
+By looking into this information people with less family member or solo travelers with low budget should plan their bookings much advance.
-* People mostly visit Seattle in summer season from July to September.
-As there is crowd in these month, the prices go high.
-By doing this analysis we can see that people prefer going to seattle in these months.
+* Most reviews are from the month of July, August and September which means people mostly visit Seattle in summer.
+It is interesting that although prices are higher in these months but still people prefer to visit Seattle during summer which is why higher demand increases prices.
-* Mangolia is most expesive place
+* Mangolia is the most expesive neighbourhood
-* On the ohter hand Ballard is in top 3 location wise and in top 4 rank wise and it also have low price as compared to others. so I think the best neighbourhood to visit is Ballard.
+* Ballard is among the top 3 in terms of Location and among the top 4 in terms of Ratings; surprisingly it one of the three least pricy neighborhoods.
+So, we can confidently conclude that the best neighborhood for stay is Ballard.

+You can read further on it in my [blog]()

 <a name="Acknowledgements"></a>
 # Acknowledgements